Almarch/NLP-from-a-PC/README.md

 [Open-WebUI](https://github.com/open-webui/open-webui) is included in the stack.

 Reach https://localhost:8080 and parameterize the interface.
 Deactivate the encoder model, and make the LLM accessible to all users.
-If needed, make accounts to the family & friend you would like to share the app with.
+If needed, make accounts to the family & friends you would like to share the app with.

 ## Adaptation to other projects